LucianoCirino/MHWI-LedgeLBG/README.md

 | <code>FPS_Dip_Reload</code> | If enabled, script drops your framerate when you need to reload in order to stop ledge bouncing and and allow you to fall.
 This gives the script the ability to go for spare-shots on the last bullet in the magazine.
 Framerate dipping also gives you the ability to use rapid-fire ammo as your primary ammo by giving it a method of unsticking from the ledge when required to reload.
 This option is a bit too much on the cheat side due to it controlling something that is not possible by a player during gameplay, but I will leave that moral dilemma up to the user of the tool.  |

 >[!NOTE]
 > Enabling <code>FPS_Dip_Reload</code> on fast or medium bounce speed ammos actually makes your last shot ~51ms slower than if you assumed you needed a reload.
 What this means is that if you fail to spare-shot on the last shot, having this option enabled makes your LLBG reloads slightly slower.
-Another thing to note about this option is that when your framerate is reset it is not set back to your previous setting, but to the "No Limit" framerate option (300fps).

-### 🕹️ Script Controls
+## 🕹️ Script Controls
 |            Setting         |                  Description                   |
 |:--------------------------:|:----------------------------------------------:|
 | <code>Reload_Script</code> | The hotkey bind to reload the LLBG script.     |
 | <code>Stop_Script</code>   | The hotkey bind to terminate the LLBG script.  |
 | <code>Exit_LLGB</code>     | The hotkey bind to exit the current LLBG loop.
 Currently hardcoded to the controller's aim button (Left Trigger/Joy7).|

-### 📜 Ammo Scripting
+## 📜 Ammo Scripting
 For those who wish to utilize multiple ammo types, the LLBG script includes an optional sophisticated ammo control tool that allows you to bind PS4 buttons (hotkeys) to a set of actions to perform.

 |             Setting               |  Description  |